 What is a Binomial Tree?

 A Binomial Tree of order 0 has 1 node.
-A Binomial Tree of order k can be constructed by taking two binomial trees of order k-1, and making one as leftmost child of other.
+A Binomial Tree of order k can be constructed by taking two binomial trees of order k-1 and making one as leftmost child or other.

 A Binomial Tree of order k has following properties.